SQream/sqream_docs/configuration_guides/is_healer_on.rst

 .. _is_healer_on:

 *************************
-Enabling the Query Healer
+Is Healer On
 *************************
-The ``is_healer_on`` flag enables the Query Healer, which periodically examines the progress of running statements and logs statements exceeding the ``healerMaxInactivityHours`` flag setting.
+The ``is_healer_on`` flag enables the Query Healer, which periodically examines the progress of running statements and logs statements exceeding the ``maxStatementInactivitySeconds`` flag setting.

 The following describes the ``is_healer_on`` flag: